The cost of neurodiversity concealment at work

 Workplace concealment

-While most people understand the reasons behind people’s struggles with disclosing their neurodivergence at work, what’s often less understood is the mental health consequences of workplace concealment.
+While we may understand some of the reasons behind people’s struggles with disclosing their neurodivergence at work, what’s often less understood is the mental health consequences of workplace concealment.

 Advocates argue the consequences of concealing one’s neurodivergence in the workplace can be detrimental to health and work performance.